-Action - Decision or Recommendation: These surveys offer assistance with program planning and evaluation so it is imperative that these students reflect on their experiences.
-More than 34 students attended some type of retreat, workshop, conference or training during the 2016-2017 academic year and did not complete the OMS nor the Leadership NSU survey.
-To help increase the submissions for either survey, we will distribute this survey to all groups who receive grant money (Student Government Association ORF grant) to attend an event away from campus.
+Action - Decision or Recommendation: These surveys aid with program planning and evaluation, so it is imperative that these students reflect on their experiences.
+More than 27 students attended some type of retreat, workshop, conference or training during the 2017-2018 academic year and did not complete the OMS.
+Analysis of the data indicated a need for increased participation of the OMS survey.
+To help increase the submissions of the survey we will distribute the OMS survey to all individuals who receive grant money from the Student

+Government Association ORF grant.
 Furthermore, we will reach out to the groups that attend yearly retreats, workshops, conferences, and so forth, requesting that they have their participants fill out the OMS upon return of their trip or conclusion of the event and not at the end of the semester.